avlo/hitopbtc/README.md

 monitor-service-testnet.wallet
 ```

-will be created and once spvchain load is completed, console will display the following:
+will be created and once spvchain load is completed (which can take some time on slow connections), console will display the following:

 ```
 Chain download 100% done with 0 blocks to go, block date 2019-09-02T07:35:47Z